Classes

 Alison currently works as a Book Consultant/Photo Editor/Photo Book Editor, Sequencer, Curator and Educator for photographers and partnering institutions globally.
 Recently she curated the Daegu International Photo Festival in Korea, taught as a high school mentor for the YMCA_VII Academy Youth Voices Photography Program in Boston and was the 2024 Coordinator for the Foundry Photojournalism International Workshop, supported by VII Academy and Photowings.org.

-Her forte is Documentary Practice and Visual Journalism. but she has worked in every genre of photography.
+Her forte is Documentary Practice and Visual Journalism, but she has worked in every genre of photography.
 She teaches and coaches Digital Book Making Online for the International Center of Photography as well as private clients in all levels and aspects of their photographic journey.

 headshot of Smita Sharma